pkdone/gke-mongodb-demo/README.md

 ## 2 Factors Addressed By This Project

-* Deployment of a MongoDB on GKE's Kubernetes platform
+* Deployment of a MongoDB on Google Kubernetes Platform
 * Use of Kubernetes StatefulSets and PersistentVolumeClaims to ensure data is not lost when containers are recycled
 * Proper configuration of a MongoDB Replica Set for full resiliency
 * Securing MongoDB by default for new deployments